History of September: The Start of Fall

 - Iunius – 30 Days

 - September – 30 Days

 - December – 30 Days

 It Doesn’t Add Up

-This adds up to only 304 days, not enough to cover all 4 seasons without winter holidays.
+This adds up to only 304 days, not enough to cover all four seasons without winter holidays.
 King Numa Pompilius reformed the calendar around 700 BC so that January and February were added to the beginning of the year.

 Changes to the Roman calendar could only be made by the pontifex maximus, the high priest of the College of Pontiffs in ancient Rome.
 When Julius Caesar became pontifex maximus, he reformed the calendar by getting rid of the intercalary months that had previously used to “pad” the calendar to fit the 365 days in a solar year.

 The Julian Calendar reform began with Julius and was completed with Augustus.
-For a millennium and a half the Julian Calendar was used, until Pope Gregory XIII introduced what became known as the Gregorian (or Western, or Christian) Calendar it in 1582.
-We use the Gregorian Calendar not only in the West but other parts of the world to this day.
+For a millennium and a half, the Julian Calendar was used, until Pope Gregory XIII introduced what became known as the Gregorian (or Western, or Christian) Calendar it in 1582.
+We use the Gregorian Calendar not only in the West but in other parts of the world to this day.